 - Global Health MPH Workshop (G H 593, autumn, winter, and spring quarter of a students first year, 1 credit/quarter)

 - a minimum of one elective course (minimum of three credits) with a G H prefix

 As well as one of these courses:

-- Responsible Conduct of Research: Global and Local (G H 532, pre-autumn, two weeks in September, 3 credits)
+- Responsible Conduct of Research: Global and Local (G H 532, autumn - runs two weeks prior to the start of autumn quarter, 3 credits)

 Additional Health Metrics and Evaluation Track Course Requirements